Pensacola State College piano and composition instructor Kadisha Onalbayeva was recently named a Steinway Artist by Steinway & Sons.

 Two Pensacola State College freshmen music majors recently received the Ike Terry Memorial Scholarship from the Cantonment Rotary Club.

-Ramel Price, violin, and Tyla Wilson, vocalist, received $1,000 each.
+Joanna Johnson, guitar, and Adam Vinson, bassoon, received $1,000 each.
 Pensacola State College professor and Cantonment Rotary Club member Jack O’Donnell made the presentation.

 The scholarship was established for the late Ike Terry, minister of music at First United Methodist Church and member of the Cantonment Rotary Club.